Chart Color Schemes

 Health performance in Ballarat Central is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Ballarat Central faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
+Ballarat Central faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-Private health cover is held by approximately 52% of the total population (~2,728 people), slightly lower than the average SA2 area.
-Mental health issues affect 12.2% of residents, while asthma impacts 8.7%.
-Conversely, 62.8% report being completely clear of medical ailments, compared to 62.3% across Rest of Vic.
-The area has 17.9% of residents aged 65 and over (941 people).
+Approximately 52% (~2,741 people) of the total population has private health cover.
+Mental health issues impact 12.2% of residents, while asthma affects 8.7%.
+About 62.8% declare themselves completely clear of medical ailments compared to 62.3% across Rest of Vic.
+The area has 17.9% (945 people) of residents aged 65 and over.
 Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health